roahmlab/kinova_robust_control/experiments/README.md

 ```

 <!-- ### test_armtd_trajectories.py
-This script contains the most naive example of sending ARMTD trajectory messages.
+This script contains the most basic example of sending ARMTD trajectory messages.

 Launch the script in `/workspaces/kinova_robust_control_docker/` using:
 ```shell